 The Geology Department offers several avenues for independent research in addition to Honors.
 Majors are encouraged to contact faculty about opportunities to participate in their summer field projects.
 Research can also be conducted for credit through Independent Study in Geology (GEOL 199) and Research in Geology (GEOL 501).
 Of special note, the Department is a member of the Keck Geology Consortium, which provides students with summer research opportunities that are continued during semester-long or year-long Research in Geology (GEOL 501) or Honors (GEOL 503).
 These courses do not provide major credit.

 The Department of Geology encourages students who are interested in fields not covered in depth in Oberlin courses to attend off-campus programs.
 We especially recommend participation in programs where students get the opportunity to study different types of geological processes in the field.
 Many excellent institutions offer semester and summer programs in geology; information is available in the department office and in the Office of the Dean of Studies.
-The Geology Department also maintains special relationships with particular programs and information can be obtained from the department Chair.
 Integrating a semester of off-campus study into a Geology major requires advanced planning, so students considering this possibility should consult with a Department member as early as possible.

 Transfer of Credit

-The Geology faculty who are tentatively available to sponsor individual Winter Term projects in 2018 and their primary areas of expertise are as follows: Mr. Hubbard: Sedimentary environments and stratigraphy, environmental geology; coastal and marine geology.
+The Geology faculty who are tentatively available to sponsor individual Winter Term projects in 2015 and their primary areas of expertise are as follows: Mr. Hubbard: Sedimentary environments and stratigraphy, environmental geology; coastal and marine geology.
 Ms. Hubbard: General geology, paleontology, evolution, and marine science.
-Mr. Page: Metamorphic and igneous rocks, minerals; geochemistry, electron microscopy, X-ray spectrometry; gems; volcanoes.
-Ms. Schmidt: Geomorphology; fluvial processes; soils and other Earth surface processes.
+Mr. Simonson: water, mineral, and energy resources; early Earth history; meteorites and the solar system.
 Mr. Wojtal: Mountain building and tectonics, continuum mechanics, environmental applications of GPS and other mapping technologies; geophysics, meteorology, glaciology, climate change and paleoclimatology.